skip to content

 Teaching and Supervisions

-I teach and supervise undergraduate and postgraduate courses in nineteenth- and twentieth-century topics.
+I also supervise undergraduate and postgraduate projects in nineteenth- and twentieth-century topics.
 For two years I co-convened the MPhil Introductory seminar, 'Musicology and Its Debates'.